ringsaturn/overture-play/README.md

 # Run for Beijing
 ./poi-server/poi-server -places-file ./places.beijing.geojson

-# Run for all, cost at least 10min to load file, and need 16GB memory
+# Run for all, I don't have enough memory to run this
 ./poi-server/poi-server -places-file ./places.geojson
 ```